Marilyn Mosby

 Marilyn Mosby (née James; born January 22, 1980) is a former American politician and lawyer who served as the State's Attorney of Baltimore from 2015 to 2023.
 She was the youngest state prosecutor for any major city in the United States.
 Mosby gained national attention following the killing of Freddie Gray in 2015, after which she led a highly publicized investigation and unsuccessful murder prosecution of the police officers who arrested and transported Gray.

-Mosby was re-elected in 2018 but lost her 2022 reelection campaign to Ivan Bates, following her indictment by federal grand juries for perjury and fraud.
-The two perjury charges were due to Mosby having financially exploited a COVID-19 pandemic relief program for which she was convicted on November 9, 2023.
-The fraud case, for which she was convicted on February 6, 2024, was due to mortgage fraud committed when purchasing two Longboat Key, Florida properties.
+Mosby was re-elected in 2018 but lost her 2022 reelection campaign to Ivan Bates.

 Early life

 Born Marilyn James in Massachusetts, Mosby was raised by her grandparents in the Dorchester section of Boston, Massachusetts.
 Her mother and father both served as police officers and her grandfather was one of the first African-American police officers in the state.
 She attended Dover-Sherborn High School, an hour away from her home, as a result of METCO, the longest-standing school desegregation program in the country.
 She served in the Student Government Association, and was co-editor of the school newspaper.

 Her interest in practicing law was sparked by the murder of her 17-year-old cousin outside of her home, due to being misidentified as a drug dealer by criminals.

-In 2000, when she was a 20-year-old Tuskegee University student, James appeared on the Judge Judy television show as a plaintiff, suing a roommate for damaging her property during summer break.
+In 2000, when she was a 20-year-old Tuskegee University student, James appeared on the Judge Judy television show as a plaintiff, suing a person that broke into her apartment for damaging her property during summer break.
 She was successful, and was awarded $1,700 for damages.
 She graduated magna cum laude from Tuskegee University with a (B.A.) degree; she earned a Juris Doctor from Boston College Law School in 2005.